master-nevi/UPnAtom/README.md

 import UPnAtom
 ```

+###### More documentation is on the way.
+For now, it is highly recommended you check out the [example projects](https://github.com/master-nevi/UPnAtom/tree/master/Examples).
+They are exactly the same app however one is in Swift, and the other is in Objective-C. They demonstrate almost all of the library's features minus the ability to add your own UPnP service/device classes.
+If you create your own service/device classes simply register them following  [UPnAtom.swift](https://github.com/master-nevi/UPnAtom/blob/master/Source/UPnAtom.swift) as an example.

 ### Milestones:
 * [x] Usable in both Swift and Objective-C projects via CocoaPod framework
 * [x] Create your own service and device object via class registration